To educate boys and young men in the proper, safe and fun aspects of the sport of gymnastics and it’s use in a competitive program.

 |Level 9 and 10||Advanced Optional routines|

 All gymnasts must register each year with the national organization (USA Gymnastics).
 This fee gives the gymnasts insurance at competitions as well as a magazine.
 The membership runs from August 1 to July 31.
-The competitive age of a gymnast is determined on September 1 prior to competitions.
-If a gymnast has a birthday during the season, he may move to the new age group if he desires but he does not have to move up.

 Our team uniforms are ordered once a year in September.
 The uniform consists of a leotard top, shorts (for floor and vault) and long white pants (for the other four events).
 Plain clean white crew socks must be worn with long pants.
 A gymnast has two choices on the floor.
 He may wear socks and gymnastic slippers or bare feet.
 Look-alike substitutes are not acceptable for uniform parts.
 Our team warm-up consists of a zippered nylon jacket and long pants.
 The warm ups and uniform should be reserved for competitions and exhibitions only.
 Attire at practice should consist of shorts and t-shirt and long pants (for pommel horse, even in the summer).
 Footwear is the same at practices as it would be at a meet.
 Watches, rings and necklaces should not be worn at any time.